Supporting the Heritage Sector to Manage the Impact of Coronavirus

 If you would like to contribute ideas on the data that should be collected or send us evidence of how you have been impacted, please email [email protected]

-The Heritage Alliance is providing up-to-the-minute advice and information for its members and all those heritage organisations affected by the virus.
+The Heritage Alliance is providing advice and information for its members and all those heritage organisations affected by the virus.
 The Heritage Alliance is the umbrella body that unites over 150 independent heritage organisations in England.
 Their information is regularly updated so do keep an eye on it.

 Our guidance on managing heritage locations safely will help you find guidance and think through considerations for working at historic sites, including retail and visitor attractions.